Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Main Experiments

-In addition to Qwen2.5-Math-7B, we also test our method on a smaller-scale model, Qwen2.5-Math-1.5B, and a weaker base model, LLaMA-3.1-8B.
-The training settings for LLaMA models follow exactly ~\citep{DBLP:journals/corr/abs-2504-14945}.
-As the overall entropy of LLaMA models is relatively higher, we set the ratio for entropy-based clipping as 0.5.
-Our baselines include SFT, RFT, LUFFY, and ReLIFT.
-The performance on the six math reasoning problems is summarized in Fig.~\ref{fig:extend_to_other_modes}.
-The results clearly indicate that the \ourmethod achieves superior performance on both models, regardless of their distinct architectures, scales, and initial capabilities.
-On the Qwen2.5-Math-1.5B model, Prefix-RFT achieved an average score of 41.0, significantly outperforming the next-best method, LUFFY, as well as the conventional SFT and RFT methods.
-A similar trend was observed on the LLaMA-3.1-8B model, validating its effectiveness and robustness.
+\paragraph{Results on more models} We also experiment with Qwen2.5-Math-1.5B, LLaMA-3.1-8B, and Qwen3-base-1.7B models.
+Detailed results can be found in the Tab.~\ref{tab:performance_other_model}, App.~\ref{app:more_exp_results}.
+The results clearly indicate the superior performance of our method.
+On the Qwen2.5-Math-1.5B model, Prefix-RFT achieved an average score of 41.1, significantly outperforming the next-best method, LUFFY, as well as the conventional SFT and RFT methods.
+A similar trend was observed on the LLaMA-3.1-8B and Qwen3-1.7B-base models, highlighting its robustness.